 Diversity at AFS is one of our deepest strengths and resources and one of our most important challenges.

-For more information, contact Toni Williamson, Director of Diversity and Inclusion.
+For more information, contact Mikael Yisrael, Director of Equity, Justice & Engagement.

 The following principles inform our daily practice:

 The curriculum, program and climate of the School must reflect the diverse backgrounds of the members of the school community, of the wider local community and of the global community in terms of race, ethnicity, sexual orientation, socio-economic status, religion, gender and ability.

 Excellence in teaching and learning can only occur in a school community that honors the multiple perspectives provided by individuals and groups with a wide variety of backgrounds.

 An understanding of the role of identity and privilege in society and in school must be intentionally built into the education of students and the professional development of adults in the community.